 Unless you really want the formal symmetry of an espalier, I would consider fan-training instead, as it is a bit more forgiving if things don't quite go to plan.

-To achieve the heights you require I would choose M26 rootstock for the apple, and probably Quince C for the pear.
+To achieve the widths you require I would choose MM106 rootstock for the apple, and probably Quince A for the pear.
 However if you wanted a more balanced look (for example if you are planting them side by side) you might be better with just apples (or just pears).
 Generally speaking, when training trees yourself, it is better for the rootstock to be a bit too vigorous than not vigorous enough.